 Lisbon: LX Purple Bloom

-Each spring, Lisbon’s first jacaranda blossom serves as a sign that a new season has arrived; the city streets are lined with beautiful purple, violet and lavender hues.
+Every spring, Lisbon’s first jacaranda blossom serves as a sign that a new season has arrived; next, the city streets are lined with beautiful purple, violet and lavender.
 Four Seasons Hotel Ritz Lisbon celebrates the occasion with a jacaranda-themed cocktail.

 In the months where the city flourishes into lavender, it seems only fitting that the cocktails at the Ritz Bar follow suit.